nilearn/nilearn/doc/decoding/going_further.rst

 .. seealso::

-  * If you need more than only the scores from cross-validation (the prediction or the models for each fold) or if you want to learn more on various cross-validation schemes, see:
+  * If you need more than only than cross-validation scores (i.e the predictions or models for each fold) or if you want to learn more on various cross-validation schemes, see:
     <https://scikit-learn.org/stable/modules/cross_validation.html>`_
-  * the `list of scoring options
+  * `how to evaluate a model using scikit-learn
     <http://scikit-learn.org/stable/modules/model_evaluation.html#common-cases-predefined-values>`_